Searching for a no BS Smart Blogger Content Marketing Certification review?

 What I DID like

-✅ If you don’t land a paying client within 60 days of completing your certification, you get your money back.
-This essentially guarantees that the course will quickly pay for itself and generate a positive ROI.
-Very few courses out there are willing to put their money where their mouth is and guarantee this.
+✅ If you don’t earn your investment back within 6 months of completing your certification, you get your money back.
+This essentially guarantees that the course will pay for itself and generate a positive ROI.
+Very few courses out there (if any at all) are willing to put their money where their mouth is and guarantee this.

 ✅ Live Q&A calls allow you to get in-depth personalized feedback (especially since most people don’t take advantage of it!)